-Through a student’s educational experience, the Brayton Academy aims to provide the students, through task and dialogue the opportunity to share their achievements and successes with others through peer and independent marking alongside the application of celebration events rewarding positive achievement.
+Through a student’s educational experience, The Brayton Academy aims to provide the students, through task and dialogue the opportunity to share their achievements and successes with others through peer and independent marking alongside the application of celebration events rewarding positive achievement.

 Overall the school’s use of British Values is to develop a sense of belonging to a community, to play an integral part in society and to understand and support the role of others within that society.
-The aim through this is that a student at Brayton Academy will be socially, morally, spiritually and culturally intelligent in order to show the inter-personal and emotionally intelligent skills (such as empathy, respect, open-mindedness, sensitivity, and critical awareness) as they move through life.
+The aim through this is that a student at The Brayton Academy will be socially, morally, spiritually and culturally intelligent in order to show the inter-personal and emotionally intelligent skills (such as empathy, respect, open-mindedness, sensitivity, and critical awareness) as they move through life.